To examine your prostate your doctor puts a finger into your back passage (rectum). This procedure is also called a digital rectal exam (DRE).

 The doctor or nurse will ask you to take off your clothes on your lower half, including underwear.

 You’ll lie on your left hand side, with your knees brought up towards your chest.

 The doctor or nurse will put on gloves and then put lubricating gel on their finger.
 They will then put their finger inside your back passage and feel your prostate.
 They feel for anything unusual, such as your prostate feeling larger than it should for your age.
 Or feeling lumpy or hard.

 What happens after

-A digital rectal examination alone won’t be able to diagnose prostate cancer.
+A digital rectal examination alone won’t diagnose prostate cancer.
 This is because your doctor or nurse can’t feel all of your prostate.
-And in some cases your prostate can feel normal but might have cancer cells in it.
+And in some cases, your prostate can feel normal but might have cancer cells in it.
 Or they might find something unusual and it could be due to another condition.